nearspacelabs/stac-client-python/Experimental.md

 # Experimental Features
-Here are some examples of experimental features we're planning to add to our API to replace some methods that seem a bit more cumbersome.
+Here are some examples of experimental features we're planning to add to our API.
+These wrappers abstract away some parts of the protobuf structs, and provide easier access to geometries and `datetime`.

 ## First Code Example
 This is an alternative to the original version [here](./README.md#first-code-example).
 This simplifies the setting of the `observed` field and hides the use of more verbose protobuf classes for both time filter (`observed`) and spatial filter (`intersects`).